Dai0403/Accenture_virtual_internship/README.md

 ## Social Media Analysis: Data Analytics and Visualization

-This project is part of a job simulation on forage (https://www.theforage.com/simulations/accenture-nam/data-analytics-mmlb)
+This project is part of a job simulation on Accenture Virtual Internship on forage (https://www.theforage.com/simulations/accenture-nam/data-analytics-mmlb)